xmobe/typedoc-plantuml/README.md

   If this option is set to true the circled char in front of class and interface names is omitted.
 Default is `false`.
 * `--umlClassDiagramHideShadow <true|false>`<br>
   If this option is set to true the shadowing in the class diagrams is disabled.
 Default is `false`.
+* `--umlClassDiagramBoxBackgroundColor <transparent|#RGBHEX>`<br>
+  Use this option to specify the background color of the boxes within the class diagram.
+  Default is the PlantUML default color for this skin parameter.

 ## License